toptensoftware/flashy/flashy/README.md

 ## Installation

 Flashy is written in JavaScript and requires NodeJS to be installed.
-Assuming node and npm are installed, install flashy as follows:
+Assuming node and npm are installed, install Flashy as follows:

 ```
 # Windows